sigstore/model-transparency/DIRSHA256.md

 ├── file2
 ```

-The ouput MUST have the same representation as the following JSON-represented object:
+The ouput MUST contain the folowing (JSON-represented) object:

 ```json
 [